Calmarius/pl2019_3/README.md

 - ToInteger: just returns the stored value converted to integer.
 - ToFloat: just returns the stored value.
 - ToString: turns the stored value into string.
 (In the C++ code I used the %g printf format).
-- Evaluate: Returns a reference itself.
+- Evaluate: Returns a reference to itself.

 ### String node

 This node is immutable.

 - ToInteger: just returns the stored value converted to integer.
 (In the C++ code I used strtol)
-- ToFloat: just returns the stored value converted to float. ((In the C++ code I used strtod))
+- ToFloat: just returns the stored value converted to float.
+(In the C++ code I used strtod)
 - ToString: returns the stored value.
-- Evaluate: Returns a reference itself.
+- Evaluate: Returns a reference to itself.

 ### Command node